cascadiajs/2013.cascadiajs.com/README.md

 We're also open to suggestions for unconference topics.
 For example, suppose you really want to talk about MongoDB in Node.js but don't have a presentation, maybe just some questions or experiences to share?
 We will likely set aside time for lightning talks, so get your ideas ready.

+###Our policy on Q&A

+We often get questions about whether the 30 minutes include time for Q&A. That's an awesome question, because it brings up an important aspect of CascadiaJS: we don't permit Q&A following a talk.
+This might sound very odd and possibly foolish, but it's something we learned from NodeConf and seen used to excellent effect.
+The rationale is this:
+* It forces the speaker to plan and prepare an amazing 30-minute talk
+* The speaker cannot count on Q&A to fill time
+* The speaker cannot use the audience to surface interesting questions
+* Attendees can't hijack Q&A
+* It encourages the speakers to interact with the attendees

+CascadiaJS is a small, intimate conference.
+Part of being a speaker at CascadiaJS is being willing (and excited!) to hangout with your fellow developers and answer questions that they might have about your talk.

 ###Other Stuff

 If you have any questions about this process, need more information or need assistance with travel and/or lodging, don't hesitate to reach out to us at [info@cascadiajs.com][].